 - 1. Recognize and discuss theoretical and built projects in landscape architecture since 1850; - 2.
-Practice dexterity with reading scholarly articles in/adjacent to the field of landscape architecture; - 3.
+Recognize key concepts in landscape architecture since 1850, and know the period of their origin and influence: - 3.
+Practice dexterity with reading scholarly articles in/adjacent to the field of landscape architecture; - 4.
 Analyze and critique practices and theories, through writing, oral argumentation, and drawing.